 This Barfield notes is today Henwick Manor Farm.
 He also gives further evidence saying "In a document containing an extract from the Court Rolls of Thatcham manor, in the possession of Mr. Mount, reference is made to some land at Henwick which is described as the Abbot's Grove, and the Abbot's Grafte."

-The other suggestion is that the name is derived from Hen-Vicus, a Celtic origin referring to an old town, presumably the Roman settlement that is known to have existed in the area.
+The other suggestion is that the name is derived from Hen-Vicus, a Celtic origin referring to an old town, presumably the Roman settlement that is thought to have existed in the area.

 Which is it?